-An original entry on a birth, death, civil union, marriage, or divorce certificate may be amended by either the private request of an individual or an order of a court of competent jurisdiction.
+An original entry on a birth, death, or marriage certificate may be amended by either the private request of an individual or an order of a court of competent jurisdiction.
 An amendment includes changes, corrections, additions, deletions, or substitutions.

 How to Apply for an Amendment